SQL Server data files in Microsoft Azure

 Shared Access Signature has not been created on the container correctly.

 Resolution: Make sure that you have created a Shared Access Signature on the container correctly.
-Review the instructions given in Lesson 2 in Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases.
+Review the instructions given in Lesson 2 in Tutorial: Using Azure Blob Storage with SQL Server 2016 databases.

 SQL Server credential has not been not created correctly.

 Resolution: Make sure that you have used 'Shared Access Signature' for the Identity field and created a secret correctly.
-Review the instructions given in Lesson 3 in Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases.
+Review the instructions given in Lesson 3 in Tutorial: Using Azure Blob Storage with SQL Server 2016 databases.